awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-publish-subscribe.md

 Publish/subscribe \(pubsub\) messaging enables you to send and receive messages to topics\.
 Components can publish messages to topics to send messages to other components\.
 Then, components that are subscribed to that topic can act on the messages that they receive\.

 **Note**
 You can't use this publish/subscribe IPC service to publish or subscribe to AWS IoT Core MQTT\.
-For more information about how to exchange messages with AWS IoT Core MQTT, see the [Publish/subscribe AWS IoT Core MQTT messages](ipc-iot-core-mqtt.md)\.
+For more information about how to exchange messages with AWS IoT Core MQTT, see [Publish/subscribe AWS IoT Core MQTT messages](ipc-iot-core-mqtt.md)\.

 **Topics**
 + [Minimum SDK versions](#ipc-publish-subscribe-sdk-versions)